ddaras/melony/docs/core-concepts.md

 ## Event Handlers: Reactive Logic

 Event handlers are the "brain" of your agent.
 They listen for specific event types and can yield new events or trigger actions.
-This replaces the traditional "plugin" or "middleware" system with a more flexible, event-driven approach.
+This event-driven approach allows for highly decoupled and reactive logic.

 ### Example: Routing with Event Handlers